kacperborowieckb/pokedex/README.md

 # Pokedex

 ## About the project
 Pokedex website that use PokeApi to get informations about pokemons.
-The main goal of the project was to become more familiar with developing React JS projects and learn how to read documentation of libraries that are new for me.
+The main goal of this project was to become more familiar with developing React JS projects and learn how to read documentation of libraries that are unfamiliar to me.

 Live: https://zippy-lily-752b24.netlify.app